The 10 Worst Neighborhoods In Buffalo For 2022

 It seems as if there's a neighborhood for everyone in Buffalo.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Buffalo.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in New York thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Buffalo.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Buffalo neighborhoods are the worst, and which are the best?
+So the question arises, which Buffalo neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Buffalo hoods need a little tender loving care - the sore thumbs of the Buffalo area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although South Abbott ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Buffalo hoods need a little tender loving care – the sore thumbs of the Buffalo area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although South Abbott ranks way above the rest.

-We examined 50 of Buffalo's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Buffalo's reputation.
+We examined 50 of Buffalo’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Buffalo’s reputation.

 Read on to see how we determined the places around Buffalo that need a pick-me-up.
 And remember, don't blame the messenger.